M-erb/gale.js/README.md

 #### To create a component

 Lets create a btn component first
-1. Add a btn.njk file to your "/views/components" dir
+1. Add a btn.njk file to your "/views/components" directory

 ```javascript
 {% import "../macros/components.njk" as components %}